gassraphael/AlphaPEM/docs/index.md

 # Major updates

-- V1.1 - 2025.05.06 - This version of AlphaPEM includes the addition of heat transfer to the program, in cooperation with Pedro Affonso Nobrega (PERSEE, MINES PSL).
+- V1.1 - 2025.05.06 - This version of AlphaPEM includes:
+	- the addition of heat transfer to the program, in cooperation with Pedro Affonso Nobrega (PERSEE, MINES PSL).
+	- an improvement of the initial variable values: the algorithm waits for a given time (approximately 2 virtual hours) to reach equilibrium, and then the experiment starts (step/pola/EIS).
 - [V1.0](https://github.com/gassraphael/AlphaPEM/tree/2b042c3d16d53fcd16779a5ffdc81eea75a9d012) - 2024.09.05 - This version of AlphaPEM corresponds to the one developed during Raphaël Gass's PhD from 2021 to 2024.
-It is based on a physics-based, one-dimensional (1D), dynamic, two-phase, and isothermal model.
+	- It is based on a physics-based, one-dimensional (1D), dynamic, two-phase, and isothermal model.

 # Work in progress